BERADQ/ioevent/crates/ioevent/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/BERADQ/ioevent/blob/main/LICENSE) file for details.
+This project is licensed under the Unlicense - see the [LICENSE](https://github.com/BERADQ/ioevent/blob/main/LICENSE) file for details.